MinaProtocol/mina/rfcs/taskforce/0000-template.md

 # Goal

-What is the impact this change is intented to have?
+What is the impact this change is intended to have?
 What problems does it solve?

 # Design